arcalot/arcalot-round-table/art-decisions/proposals/2022-11-20-arcaflow-signals.md

 The current normal output results will also be transformed into signals, which depend on the completion of a plugin.
 However, a plugin is now allowed to not declare an output and work with signals instead.

 The workflow outputs will work as before.
+They act as a signal channel that will only ever receive one signal and then be closed.

+Workflow outputs can reference outputs in the same way and will receive the single signal that is sent in the event that the plugin outputs that particular output.

+If workflow outputs reference non-output signals, they should use the `collect()` function or similar to make sure they capture all signals in a particular channel if that is desired.

 ### Prematurely stopping plugin execution